Pico/phpBB-Reputation-System/README.md

 ## Features
 * AJAX post rating
 * AJAX user rating
-* posibility to choose reputation power during giving a reputation point
+* possibility to choose reputation power during giving a reputation point
-* lots of ACP setting such as: enable/disable the whole system, enable/disable negative points, enable/disbale comment, force to write a reputation comment, reputation power settings (base on post, groups, etc.)
+* lots of ACP setting such as: enable/disable the whole system, enable/disable negative points, enable/disable comment, force to write a reputation comment, reputation power settings (base on post, groups, etc.)
 * permissions system - you can adjust it to your board
 * and more